 In May 2016, a St. Louis Missouri jury ordered consumer product, pharmaceutical giant Johnson & Johnson (J & J) to pay $55 million over a claim that talcum powder sold under the company name caused ovarian cancer.
 Jurors deliberated more than eight hours before agreeing with a South Dakota female plaintiff that her ovarian cancer was caused by years of using talcum powder that was sold under the J & J brand and others.
 The New Jersey-based consumer product giant announced it will appeal the ruling.

-This is the second time in less than three months that Johnson & Johnson has been ordered to pay plaintiffs a huge award by a St. Louis jury to cover claims that its product causes cancer.
+This is the second time in less than three months that Johnson & Johnson has been ordered to pay plaintiffs in a talc cancer lawsuit a huge award by a St. Louis jury to cover claims that its product causes cancer.
 In February 2016, jurors awarded more than $72 million to a 62-year-old Alabama woman’s surviving family members, who has since passed away in October 2015 from ovarian cancer.
 Both cases involved evidence that using Johnson & Johnson talcum products including baby powder caused cancer.

 The Latest Ruling

-Baby powder and other talcum products contain talc, a natural substance mined from soil that is composed of silicon, magnesium, hydrogen and oxygen.
-The substances widely used in personal hygiene and care products including cosmetics and has been used extensively in products to prevent caking, absorb moisture and enhance the product’s tactile experience.
+Baby powder and other talcum products contain talc, a natural substance mined from the soil that is composed of silicon, magnesium, hydrogen, and oxygen.
+The substances widely used in personal hygiene and care products including cosmetics and have been used extensively in products to prevent caking, absorb moisture and enhance the product’s tactile experience.

 The International Agency for Research on Cancer has weighed in on the possible connection between the use of talcum powder and the development of cancer.
 The agency has classified the use of top base body powders around the genitals as “possibly carcinogenic to humans.”